Sorted dynamic tables

 The client can read rows by a given key using the lookup method.
 To do this, you need to specify the table name, a timestamp defining the slice of data to be read (<= t), and the names of the columns that interest you.
 This is a point query: it requires all key components to be specified.
 There is a type of API call that allows multiple rows to be read in a single query by different keys.

 Reads within an atomic transaction will use the transaction start timestamp.
-You can also indicate a specific numeric value.
-For example, approximately matching the physical moment in time, as well as one of two special values:
+You can also indicate a specific numeric value, such as an approximation of the physical moment in time, as well as one of two special values:

-• sync_last_committed: Read the latest version guaranteed to contain all changes made to already committed transactions.
+• sync_last_committed: Read the latest version guaranteed to contain all modifications of already committed transactions.

 • async_last_committed: Read the latest version if possible, but returning data with an unspecified, small delay (typically tens of milliseconds) is allowed.